pradyunramesh/LLaVA-Rad/README.md

 bash scripts/eval.sh
 ```

+**Note:** To reproduce the evaluation results from the manuscript on the MIMIC-CXR dataset, changing the script means uncommenting and updating the paths for `query_file` and `image_folder`.

+In the manuscript, the Open-I and CheXpert chest X-ray images and reports are also used for evaluation.
+These datasets are available at their corresponding sources: [Open-I](https://openi.nlm.nih.gov/faq) | [CheXpert](https://stanfordaimi.azurewebsites.net/datasets/5158c524-d3ab-4e02-96e9-6ee9efc110a1).

 ## Evaluation

 If you have run inference using multiple GPUs and have a resulting set of chunks with results, make sure you concatenate prediction chunks into a single file before running the following command: